Cluster of Excellence 3D Matter Made to Order (3DMM2O)

-Built upon the scientific expertise of 30 Principal Investigators from Karlsruhe Institute of Technology (KIT) and Heidelberg University, the Cluster 3DMM2O is characterised by a highly interdisciplinary research approach.
+Built upon the scientific expertise of more than 30 Principal Investigators from Karlsruhe Institute of Technology (KIT) and Heidelberg University, the Cluster 3DMM2O is characterised by a highly interdisciplinary research approach.
 Principal Investigators, Postdoctoral and Doctoral researchers in chemistry, physical chemistry, physics, biophysics, biology, biomechanics, mechanical engineering, and electrical engineering work together in the Cluster.

 Funding for the Cluster of Excellence by the German Excellence Strategy and the Carl-Zeiss-Foundation started in January 2019.

 The Cluster of Excellence “3D Matter Made to Order” organizes an annual “Gordon-like” conference on topics surrounding 3D Additive Manufacturing entitled “Future 3D Additive Manufacturing – The 3DMM2O Conference”.
 Each year, the conference focuses on a different aspect of the Cluster.

 The conference aims to be an international platform for science communication and for networking during which participants have the possibility to discuss state-of-the-art research and new approaches in the field of 3D Additive Manufacturing.

 Thrust C3 of the Cluster: Hybrid Organotypic Systems